Sections 71-74 of the Building Act 2004 deal with building on land that is subject to natural hazards.

 Building on land subject to a natural hazard

-Section 72 offers a solution by allowing, in certain situations, an owner to take the risk of building on such hazardous land but requires that a warning is placed on the legal title.
-This warns future property owners of the potential hazard, and reduces the liability for Council and for EQC if there is damage to the land as a result of that hazard.
+Section 72 offers a solution by allowing (in certain situations) an owner to take on the risk of building on hazardous land.
+It requires that a warning is placed on the legal title.
+This warns future property owners of the potential hazard, and reduces Council and EQC's liability if the land is damaged because of the hazard.

-In almost all cases the issue of the building consent confirms that the building work undertaken will comply with the building code.
-The hazard notice is in regard to the land not the building.
+In almost all cases, issuing a building consent confirms that the building work undertaken will comply with the building code.

 A hazard notice relates to the land and not the building.
 Hazard notices can affect things like your ability to get insurance and sell the property.